SilviaKocianova/e-commerce_platform/README.md

 ## Overview

-This repository contains the codebase for a comprehensive e-commerce platform.
-This project integrates modern web development techniques and best practices to deliver a robust, scalable, and user-friendly online shopping experience.
+This repository contains the codebase for an e-commerce platform.
+Currently in development.

 ## Project Journey